JKstring/TABHelperMod/README.md

+# Important Notice

+Since the game developers have removed ModLoader from the Steam Workshop, the loader has been migrated to [GitHub](https://github.com/JKstring/TABModLoader).
+Please visit the link to download the latest version and deploy it.

+---

 # They Are Billions Mod Sample Project

 This project provides a sample Mod for *They Are Billions*, designed to help players quickly create and load their own Mods, as well as demonstrate some of the game’s features.